top of page

 I obliged.
 Gasoline glugged in the silence until—

 “What was that?”
-Panic hammered in my chest.
 Morrigan’s nails dug into my arms.

 An unearthly growl.
 A skittish jump.